jnear/cs202-compiler-construction/index.md

   - A description of your desired compiler feature (language feature or compiler extension - e.g. "add objects and class definitions with inheritance")
   - A description of the *most scaled-back feasible version* of your compiler feature - e.g. "use vectors containing values and functions to represent objects")
   - A representative test case to demonstrate your new feature
-  - Additionally, sign up for a *project meeting* between your group and the instructor, to discuss your proposal, on MS Teams during the week of 4/20/20
 - Your *implementation*, as an extension to the course compiler
   - Include at least 10 representative test cases demonstrating your new feature
 - A *README* of at most 1 page, describing the approach you took in your implementation, and features you planned but did not implement